OasisDEX/oasis-borrow/README.md

 HTTPS=true yarn start
 ```

-Site is viewable on http://localhost:3000 or https://localhost:3443 respectively
+The application will be viewable on http://localhost:3000 or https://localhost:3443 respectively

 <br>

 ### Storybook

-We utilise storybook for visualising some of our ui components in isolation.
+We utilise storybook for visualising some of our UI components in isolation.
+This makes development
+easier for UI work as next.js is very compute heavy when re-rendering changes in development mode.

 ```sh
 yarn storybook